google/comprehensive-rust/src/basic-syntax/functions-interlude.md

 <details>

 * When using generics, the standard library's `Into<T>` can provide a kind of limited polymorphism on argument types.
-We will see more details in exercise 7.1.
+We will see more details in a later section.

 </defails>